edbook/hagnyt_stae/README.md

 # Instructions

+THIS REPOSITORY HAS BEEN ARCHIVED

+THE NEWEST VERSION OF THESE NOTES IS UNDER https://github.com/edbook/haskoli-islands

+FOR EXTENSIONS AND OTHER EDBOOK RELATED STUFF SEE https://github.com/edbook

 This is a template for a web-based textbook/lecture notes for the University of Iceland's mathematics department, using sphinx (see sphinx-doc.org).

 For ubuntu based distors run the following commands in the terminal: